 The same laws that require property owners to ensure their premises are safe for adult visitors apply to child visitors as well.
 If a child is injured due to hazardous conditions while playing or “hanging out” at a park, playground, school, the mall or a neighbor’s or friend’s home, the property owner or occupier may be accountable.

-The child injury lawyers at the law firm of James M. Poe, P.C., work with families in Atlanta and throughout Georgia when their children have been unjustly harmed in accidents on another’s property.
+The child injury lawyers at the law firm of The Poe Law Firm, work with families in Atlanta and throughout Georgia when their children have been unjustly harmed in accidents on another’s property.
 We work hard to seek the compensation that justice demands.